Samat4E/CSE15L-Lab-Reports/Cse15l-lab-4.md

       javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
       java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamples.java

- As you can see from the code below, there is one failure, so we must use nano text editor to correct the problem.
+ As you can see from the code below, there is one failure, so we must use nano text editor to correct the problem below.
  GNU nano is a simple terminal-based text editor.
 Though not as powerful as Emacs or Vim, it is easy to learn and use
 ![image](https://user-images.githubusercontent.com/122564368/224822105-54777ce8-2b86-4e91-8a7f-28e89918c587.png)

 ## Step 4
+      In order to use the text editor and fix the issue as the image below, we must first type nano, then the name of the
+      java document we want to use.
+In order to add, I typed nano L and <tap>, and the word ListExamples was automatically
+      filled in. and I added ".java" at the end of the text editor then I was able to obtain the complete code as seen below.

+  To fix the code you have to scroll down using the down arrow key until you reach the error. the error is in the last while
+  loop that was by mistake saying index1 and you have to change it index2 and then "Ctrl o" Enter to save it and "ctrl x" to exit.

 ![image](https://user-images.githubusercontent.com/122564368/224822451-4da53cff-d13e-4c4d-8e5f-d84c124c7094.png)
 ![image](https://user-images.githubusercontent.com/122564368/224888597-8e27be9f-15cc-47a2-b86e-6250fcf080d2.png)

+  ***----->  And now we have to run the junit tester command again to see whether the error is fixed or not ***

 ![image](https://user-images.githubusercontent.com/122564368/224834004-dff01e43-a066-4ad6-929f-3ebad3b1a3b7.png)